 You can see where this is leading.

 One night a DiGiorno pizza made its way into my oven.
-I love it when that happens.
+I love it when that happens (EDIT: I used to love it; in the years since I wrote this I swear their pizzas have become awful.
+I started making my own crusts since then).
 If I recall, these are baked at about 400-425F.
 The pizza was enjoyed and life was good.
 I then did an evening painting session, stuck the painting in the oven, and turned the oven on.
 Of course, the last temperature the dial was set at was now like 425F.
 My wife yelled out at me a few minutes later, “Is it supposed to smell like that?...There’s smoke coming out of the oven!”
 What a smell.
 With the speed of an Olympic hurdler I dashed into the kitchen from my studio, leaping over stacks of books and my cat along the way, and pulled the painting out.
 There was indeed smoke pouring out of the oven.
 My first layer of painting, once a brilliant cobalt blue, was now nearly black.
 The Hardbord had grill marks on the reverse which are visible to this day.
 You’ll note through all this that said wife remained upon the couch through the entire ordeal.
 I don’t even think the oven had reached the target temperature.
 Now, had I taken a nap that day or left the house, well….

 I don’t often do painted color studies, but I did one that day.
 It was a small oil study, maybe 6x9”, for a personal piece I never ended up doing.
 Part of why I never ended up doing it was that I had done this lovely oil sketch I was quite pleased with and stuck it in the oven.
 I then went back and did some other stuff.
 The same wife as was mentioned in the first story decided to bake something, maybe some Banquet Chicken (you mustn’t assume we only eat prepackaged foods!), and preheated the oven, again to like 350F or so.
 A few minutes later she opened the oven to insert the breaded, yummy morsels, and some choice expletives were vocalized.
 I could guess what had happened from the other room.
 My oil study, done on treated